axelclark/ex338/lib/ex338_web/templates/page/2020_rules.html.md

 8. **9.
 Draft:** Draft order determined by random draw, with Owners placed in one bucket and draft position placed in a different bucket.
 The draft is conducted via website in Snake style.
 For leagues that have a smaller number of teams (e.g. KD, LLWS), every member must be able to draft a team from a league.
 Once the limit has been reached, only members without a team from that league will be allowed to draft from that sport.
 Once a draft pick has been emailed to the league, it cannot be changed.

+  1. **a.
+Time Limit:** Each Owner will have a cumulative total of 30 hours to make all 20 picks.
+There is no time limit for each pick.
+If an Owner exceeds 30 hours in total, the draft queue must be utilized to make picks.
+If the draft queue is empty, the Owner is able to manually enter a pick, but teh site will proceed withe the draft and allow the next Owner to enter their pick.

 9. **10.
 In-Season Drafts:** Some sports will include a secondary draft in-season.
 During the main League Draft, you will select a draft position rather than a specific player (i.e. With my first round pick in the League draft, I select the First Pick of the Kentucky Derby).
 The following sports will have a secondary in-season daft:
   **a.
 Kentucky Derby:** Draft will take place morning of race day.
 The first pick must be made by 7:30 AM PST and subsequent picks will each have a set deadline.
 If not in by the deadline, site will allow next owner to pick and the draft can proceed.
 A skipped owner may pick at any time after that, but cannot take a horse already drafted.
 Draft limited to 18 horses so in the event of a late scratch Owner will be able to replace horse.
 If a horse is scratched after being drafted, a replacement may be picked at the completion of the draft and it will NOT count as a waiver claim.
 If multiple horses are scratched, replacements are chosen in original draft order.
   **b.
 LLWS:** The draft for the LLWS will begin in August, on the Wednesday before the tournament starts Thursday.
 Each pick will have a set deadline.
 If not in by the deadline, site will allow next owner to pick and the draft can proceed.
 A skipped owner may pick at any time after that, but cannot take a team already drafted.
 There are only 16 teams in the LLWS.
   **c.
 Steeplechase:** The draft for the STP will begin in July, exact date TBD.

 9. **11.
 Relegation:** BBased on League Points, the bottom 4 Owners in A,B and C will be relegated down a league.
 The top 4 Owners in B,C and D will move up one League.
 Because relegation and the next season's draft will take place prior to the end of the MLB season, we will use the MLB regular season standings at the end of the day on the day of the US Open Men&#39;s final.
-This is f_r relegation purposes only_.
+This is for relegation purposes only.
 League points will still be based on the playoffs.
 For relegation, points will be awarded based on the following:

   1. 8 pts: Best Overall Record
   2. 5 pts: Best Overall Record in other league